-If you have experienced a locksmith scam before, then you know it is never nice, no matter the money lost amount, as it’s more about the feeling of being suckered.
-Unfortunately, people have fallen to scams, particularly during an emergency, and our Miami Dade locksmith feels for you.
+If you have experienced a locksmith scam before, you know it is never nice, no matter the money lost amount, as it’s more about the feeling of being suckered.
+Unfortunately, people have fallen to scams, particularly during emergencies, and our Miami Dade locksmith feels for you.

 People frequently go through trauma during emergencies and feel flustered, which means people don’t think as clearly as possible.
 Regrettably, emergencies like car lockouts and home burglaries are an excellent chance for scammers to strike.
 So how to avoid being scammed when you need a locksmith?